Estate Planning Basics: Will, Power of Attorney, Health Care Proxy

-Estate planning gives form and structure to the hopes, dreams and desires that you have for your future, and the future of the people you love.
-The basic documents are Wills, Powers of Attorney and Health Care Proxy.
+Estate planning provides the tools you need to give form and structure to your hopes, dreams and desires for your future, and for the futures of the people you love.
+The basic documents are your Will, Power of Attorney and Health Care Proxy.

 Power of Attorney:

 Many of us take for granted our ability to talk and express ourselves.
 But what happens if a person suffers an injury or an illness like Alzheimer's, and they become unable to communicate informed decisions?

 Our Power of Attorney Selection Checklist can help you select a person who will speak for you if you become unable to manage your financial affairs and assets.
 Durable Power of Attorney ("DPOA") covers your material possessions: your real estate, bank accounts and other assets.
 Without POA, your family members would need a Probate Court Conservatorship to manage you financial and business affairs.

 Power of Attorney Selection Checklist